dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

 | | - overlays
 | | | - kustomization.yaml
 ```

-Let me simplify this with the process with below diagram.
+Let me simplify this process with below diagram.
+Below diagram shows that how Kustomize will generate final customized manifest and deploy in
+minikube cluster.

 ![customized manifest](/images/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool/example-of-customized-manifest.png#center)